Hopefully one of these methods will work for you

 Does Windows hang when you try to shut it down?
-On one of my laptops, I ran into the problem where Windows would just hang while saying
+On one of my laptops, I ran into the problem where Windows would just hang on the shutdown screen for an abnormally long time.

 After playing around with several solutions, I was able to get rid of the annoying shutdown problem!
 In this post, I’ll go through the various solutions I tried and hopefully one will work for you.